Stomach Cancer

 • Race/ethnicity

-• Stomach cancer is most common in Japan, China, South America and Eastern Europe.
+• Stomach cancer is more common in Japan, China, South America and Eastern Europe.
 It is not as common in North America.

 • Diet